hydro-informatics/hydro-informatics.github.io/get-started/install-telemac.md

         - The pre-compiled version of TELEMAC and other modules were built with outdated gfortran compilers that cannot run on up-to-date systems.
         - Often problems with the GUI and high risk of simulation crashes because of invalid library links.

 So what option to choose?
-To leverage the full capacities of *TELEMAC*, use both: [*SALOME-HYDRO*](#salome-hydro) is a powerful pre-processor for preparing simulations and the [stand-alone installation of *TELEMAC*](#modular-install) enables maximum flexibility, system integrity, and computational stability.
+To leverage the full capacities of *TELEMAC*, use both: {ref}`salome-hydro` is a powerful pre-processor for preparing simulations and the {ref}`modular-install` enables maximum flexibility, system integrity, and computational stability.

 (modular-install)=
 ## Stand-alone Installation of TELEMAC